antmicro/topwrap/docs/source/description_files.md

         - B
 ```

-The previous example is enough to make use of any IP.
-However, in order to benefit from connecting whole interfaces at once, ports must belong to a named interface like in this example:
+The previous example can be used with any IP.
+However, in order to benefit from connecting entire interfaces simultaneously, the ports must belong to a named interface like in this example:

 ```yaml
 #file: axis_width_converter.yaml